 If you don’t get seated in the inviting garden room, Rosewater is another of the restaurants at North Hills in Raleigh with a fabulous patio area – on our list for next time!

 Also open for lunch on Saturdays, and dinner Tuesday-Saturday.
 Reservations recommended.
+Our video of Rosewater North Hills was extremely popular.

 - Address: 110 Park at N Hills St, Raleigh